shawn-nyk/tp/docs/DeveloperGuide.md

 From this point on, we will be using `XCommand` to represent commands that are dependent on type and `YCommand` to represent commands that are independent of type.

-The following is an example of the class hierachy:
+The following shows the class diagram for `Command` and its subclasses:

 ![CommandClassDiagram](images/CommandClassDiagram.png)

+Figure xx. `Xcommand` refers to a command dependent on type while `YCommand` refers to a command indepedent of type

 #### Design considerations